 We are always in need of assistance, and there are many ways you can help!

 Are your dogs UTD with shots?

 We vaccinate all our dogs however some may be adopted while still going through their vaccine series.
 If you adopt such a dog we will finish the series over the coming weeks.
 We administer the basic shots necessary for adoption, we alter and we microchip, which is good for life!
-Plus you will get 15% off for the life of that pet at our Follow Your Heart Animal Hospital.
+Plus you will get up to 15% off for the life of that pet at our Follow Your Heart Animal Hospital.